mansouriHassan/cppJson/README.md

 # cppJson
-Parsing json file with cpp and rapid json
+Parsing json file with cpp and json cpp library